Skip to main content

 Personal Profile

-Following completion of training he embarked on two sub-specialty Fellowships to further expand his expertise in the management of soft tissue injuries, patella-femoral disorders and joint preserving solutions for arthritis.
-He was then selected onto the highly competitive Wrightington Sports Knee Fellowship Programme in 2016.
+Following completion of training, he embarked on 2 sub-specialty fellowships to further expand his expertise in the management of soft tissue injuries, patella-femoral disorders and joint preserving solutions for arthritis.
+He was then selected onto the highly competitive Wrightington Sports Knee fellowship programme in 2016.
 Mr Barton developed the expertise to manage complex multi-ligament injuries and patients with failed reconstructions through revision and osteotomy surgery.
-During his time at Wrightington he gained the skills to allow him to deliver a modern, patient specific approach to soft tissue injuries of the knee.
+During his time at Wrightington, he gained the skills to allow him to deliver a modern, patient-specific approach to soft tissue injuries of the knee.

 • Meniscal repair